15+ Productive Things to Do in an Hour or Less

 Colin Price Photography

-Preparing Thanksgiving dinner is hectic enough without throwing an unorganized kitchen in the mix.
-Dedicate one hour to organizing your kitchen to ensure the holidays run smoothly.
+Meal prepping is hectic enough without throwing an unorganized kitchen in the mix.
+Dedicate one hour to organizing your kitchen to ensure cooking for the family runs smoothly.

-Let’s Do It: The Ultimate 1-Hour Kitchen Cleanse
+Let’s Do It: The Ultimate One-Hour Kitchen Cleanse

 Clean Your Bakeware

 Bakeware looking worse for wear?
-Mix 1/4 cup baking soda with enough hydrogen peroxide to form a paste, and scrub stained pans, so they're ready for cookie season.
+Mix 1/4 cup of baking soda with enough hydrogen peroxide to form a paste and scrub stained pans so they're ready for cookie season.
 Note: This method is not for coated or nonstick bakeware, as baking soda will remove the coating.